MarceloMendesFatec/Exercises_Fatec/README.md

 # Exercises_Fatec
-exercises done in my  1º/6º semester programming classes.
+exercises done in my  1º and 2º semester programming classes.